LLNL/merlin/docs/source/docker.rst

 A local output directory can be defined by using the ``--volume`` docker arguments.
 It is recommended that a fixed directory be used for the ``--volume`` argument.
-The merlin docker container can be linked to the redis server above using the ``--link`` option.
+The merlin docker container is linked to the redis server above by using the ``--link`` option.

 .. code:: bash